 Automatic Replies doesn’t reply outside of the organization

 By default, Exchange is configured not to send out Out of Office messages to addresses that are not within your company’s Exchange environment.

 If you send yourself a message by using your Exchange account instead of your external private account (or ask your colleague to send you a test message), you should receive an Out of Office message.

 If it works now, you can ask your Exchange administrator to turn on the Automatic Replies feature on the Exchange server or to verify if it has been configured properly.
 A guide for this can be found here; Allow or prevent Automatic Forwarding/Replying to the Internet.

-When Automatic Replies to the Internet is allowed on Exchange and you are using Outlook 2007, 2010 or 2013 you can set it reply to your contacts only to prevent replying to spam messages and unknown people.
+When Automatic Replies to the Internet is allowed on Exchange, you can set it to reply to your contacts only to prevent replying to spam messages and unknown people.

 Automatic Replies only replies once per address

 Once you’ve configured the OOF, it will only reply once per address.
 To have it send the message to all addresses again, you must turn off Automatic Replies and then turn it back on.

 If you want to reply to each message that you receive, no matter how often that person has emailed you, you can emulate the OOF function by a server-side rule similar as described here; Automatic Replies (OOF) with exceptions; Don't reply to everyone.

 Note: For client-side rules, automatic replies initiated by a rule will only reply once per address per Outlook session and Outlook needs to be running in order to process it.